gophergala/opentweet/README.md

 * Click "Load unpacked extension..."
 * Select "opentweet/client/chromeapp" from where you cloned opentweet

+Or, instead of using bower, check the releases and download a zip from after 'bower install'

+Some notes on usage.
+Type the whole server name in your settings: `http://opentweet.cloudapp.net:80` Also, some icons are not showing up for me.
+Click around the bottom and top right to find all the tabs/pages.

 ## Registering and posting tweets with Curl

 ````